Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

     ![](../media/sc-900-lab15-1-2.png)

     ![](../media/sc-900-lab13-01.png)

-   **Important**: You will be performing rest of all the labs in cvm RDP session.

-### Task 1: Create sensitivity labels in Microsoft Purview

-In this task, the focus is on creating Sensitivity labels in Microsoft Purview, a crucial step in classifying and safeguarding organizational data.
-The process involves accessing the Microsoft 365 admin center, navigating to the Compliance center, and utilizing Purview to define and implement Sensitivity labels.

 1. From the left navigation pane of the Microsoft Purview, under **Solutions**, Expand **Information protection (1)**, and in the dropdown select **Overview (2)** and review the information.

     ![](../media/overview.png)